 \section{Introduction}

-According to the general principles of (local) quantum field theory (QFT) \cite{Bogolyubov:1959bfo,Oehme:1994pv}, observables in the spacelike domain can have singularities only with negative values of their argument $Q^2$.
-On the other hand, for large values of $Q^2$, these observables are usually represented as power series expansion by the running coupling constant ({\it couplant}) $\alpha_s(Q^2)$, which, in turn, has a ghost singularity, the so-called Landau pole, for $Q^2 = \Lambda^2$.
+According to the general principles of (local) quantum field theory (QFT) \cite{Bogolyubov:1959bfo,Oehme:1994pv}, observables in the space-like domain can have singularities only for negative values of their argument $Q^2$.
+On the other hand, for large values of $Q^2$, these observables are usually represented as power expansions by the running coupling constant ({\it couplant}) $\alpha_s(Q^2)$, which, in turn, has a ghost singularity, the so-called Landau pole, for $Q^2 = \Lambda^2$.
 To restore analyticity, this pole must be removed.